ni/nilrt-snac-guide/source/section_3_1.rst

 b.
 Prohibit the use of [*Assignment: organizationally-defined types of external systems*].

+c.
+Permit authorized individuals to use an external system to access the system or to process, store, or transmit CUI only after:

+#.
+Implemented controls on the external system as specified in the organization’s security policies and security plans are verified; or
+#.
+Approved system connection or processing agreements with the organizational entity hosting the external system are retained.

+d.
+Restrict the use of organization-controlled portable storage devices by authorized individuals on external systems as follows: [*Assignment: organization-defined usage restrictions*].

 **DISCUSSION**

 External systems are systems that are used by but are not part of the